Musa-Yigit-Yayla/Pocket-Pulse/README.md

 1-) Fork the repository, open the application folder in Qt creator.

 2-) Check your Qt version.
 Pocket-Pulse is expected to work with Qt 6.
-    The version used for development is 6.5.2
+    The Qt version used for development is 6.5.2, and Qt Creator 11.0.2 is used.

 3-) Configure SQLite if you don't have it in your local machine (Qt configures it during installation generally).